huskerman34/htc-ccis1301.github.io/lecture_notes/shell-github-commands.md

 To https://github.com/mbMosman/students.git
    182b32c..2823398  gh-pages -> gh-pages
 {% endhighlight %}

+Notice the output include a status to show it is 100% done and where it pushed the changes to.

 If your local and remote branches are different, you can choose which remote branch to push to:
 {% highlight bash %}